gemail321/python-proreports/README.md

 # Example of rport generation in python using ProReports
-This example show You how can to generate reports from system ProReports in python programs.
+This example shows how you can generate  reports in the Python language using the ProReports reporting system.

+# What must be done
+* download and install ProReports as local instance
+* run ProReports
+* install in python environment requests library
+* run example of code in python

 # Dependencies
 * requests (v.
 2.24.0)